LLnCSoftware/mserve/README(AI).md

 When a server administrator deploys a new servant, and wants to do it using canary capability, mserver needs a way to know which servant is intended to replace what other servant.

+## todo-t2 [Add specific examples of security vulnerabilities that secure invocation prevents and how to test security configuration.]

 **Secure Invocation:** A security practice that restricts function execution to a pre-defined set of operations.
 It: